boblsturm/aimusic2020/index.md

-## 2020 Joint Conference on AI Music Creativity
+## The 2020 Joint Conference on AI Music Creativity

 Oct 19-23 2020 hosted virtually by the Royal Institute of Technology (KTH), Stockholm, Sweden